 25.9.2.2 Adjustment of OBSS_PD and transmit power

-If a STA regards an inter-BSS PPDU as not having been received at all using a specific OBSS_PDlevel, the STA’s power as measured at the output of the antenna connector, shall be equal or lower than the TXPWRmax, calculated with this specific OBSS_PDlevel with Equation (25-1), for the transmissions of any PPDU (including UL TB PPDU) until the end of the TXOP that the STA gains once its backoff reaches zero.
+If a STA regards an inter-BSS PPDU as not having been received at all using a specific OBSS_PDlevel, the STA’s power as measured at the output of the antenna connector, shall be equal or lower than the TXPWRmax, calculated with this specific OBSS_PDlevel with Equation (25-1), for the transmissions of any PPDU (including UL TB PPDU) until at least, the earlier of:

+the end of the TXOP that the STA gains once its backoff reaches zero

+the latest end time of all correctly received DUR fields and LSIG length values and SIGA TXOP field values of all SRO_PPDUs

 The STA may increase the OBSS_PDlevel during the backoff procedure, its maximum transmit power being adjusted as defined above.
 The minimum OBSS_PDlevel used by the STA shall be above the received signal strength of the inter-BSS PPDU, which means that the maximum TXPWRmax shall be calculated with OBSS_PDlevel equal to the received signal strength of the inter-BSS PPDU, with Equation (25-1).

 25.9.3 Adaptive CCA and transmit power control